What do you need to know about solid waste management in the Philippines?

 18 Million tons!

-The projected annual waste of the Philippines at 18.05 Million Tons by 2020, according to the latest Solid Waste Management Status Report (2008-2018)
+The Philippines was estimated to generate 18.05 Million Tons in 2020, according to the latest Solid Waste Management Status Report (2008-2018)

-That’s equivalent to more than 2 MILLION ELEPHANTS!
+That’s equivalent to the weight of more than 2 MILLION ELEPHANTS!

 This figure may be an underestimation, as it does not account the COVID-19 pandemic.

-By 2025, solid waste generation of the Philippines is expected to become 77,776 tons daily, accounting natural population growth (births and deaths only).
+Total solid waste generation of the Philippines is expected to reach 23.61M tons in 2025.

 To compare, in Singapore, a person generates 3.72 kg of solid waste daily (otherwise known as daily per capita generation).

 52% of the solid waste generated in the Philippines is biodegradable, as of 2015.